Chris Johnson (running back): Track and field

 Johnson was also a standout track star at Olympia High School.
 In his senior year, he finished second in the 100 metres at the 2004 Florida 4A state championships behind Walter Dix.
 In addition, Johnson also finished his senior season posting personal bests of 10.38 and 21.28 (the nation's 24th fastest in 2004) in the 100 metres and 200 metres respectively.

 In his junior year, he qualified for the finals of the Florida State meet with a preliminary time of 10.83 seconds.
-Walter Dix won the event with a 10.46 in the finals, Johnson placed 4th with a time of 10.66.
+Johnson placed 4th with a time of 10.66.
 He anchored the 4 × 100 meters relay team that won Golden South and Golden West National Championships.

-His personal bests are 10.38 seconds in the 100 meters and 21.28 seconds in the 200 meters.
+His personal records are 10.38 seconds in the 100 meters and 21.28 seconds in the 200 meters.

 College career

-Johnson accepted a scholarship to East Carolina University, majoring in Communications, where he played for the East Carolina Pirates.
+Johnson accepted a scholarship to East Carolina University, majoring in communications, where he played for the East Carolina Pirates.
 After retiring, he returned to school and graduated in 2020.
+He was inducted into the Senior Bowl Hall of Fame on June 25, 2023.

 2004 season

 During his freshman year, he made an immediate impact in all 11 games, as he eventually started seven games on the season.
 He finished the season on the Conference USA All-Freshman squad as a running back.
-He recorded a reception in 10 straight games which was a team-best.
+He recorded a reception in 10 straight games, which was a team-best.
 He finished the season with 561 yards rushing and 765 yards on kick returns for 1,562 all-purpose yards, all team-highs.
 He finished the season by being ranked 24th nationally for all-purpose yardage, and also rushed for five touchdowns.
 He finished the season with eight school game or season records for a freshman and finished the year with 32 catches for 236 yards and two touchdowns, second on the team.
 In his collegiate debut against West Virginia, Johnson returned five kickoffs for a total of 100 yards.
 Against Louisville, Johnson returned seven kickoffs for 102 yards.
 In a victory over Tulane, he set season-highs with 31 carries for 158 yards and two scores.
 Against South Florida, Johnson totaled 212 all-purpose yards and scored ECU's only offensive touchdown on an 18-yard reception.
 In the season finale against NC State, Johnson totaled a season-high 144 kickoff return yards.